 I find it ironic that the Jed McKenna books are supposed to point to Truth, and yet, everything around them is mired in deception.
 No author's name.
 A fictitious account of events that only vaguely reflects factual reality, but looks as an autobiography.
 No company address for Wisefool Press, with numerous PO boxes and disposable … Continue reading All These Teachers… Where’s Truth?

 “There is no such thing as enlightenment.
 The full appreciation of that fact is, itself, enlightenment.”
-Nisargadatta (that guy who no one really listens to, but thousands 'follow') Not there yet?
-Repackaging 'enlightenment' in a way accessible to modern day humans (what 'Jed McKenna' has done with a degree of success) will continue to lead … Continue reading Niz, Lin, Jed – On Enlightenment Absence
+Nisargadatta (that guy who no one really listens to, because if you did - you wouldn't followhis teachings.
+But, paradoxically, thousands 'follow') Not there yet?
+Repackaging 'enlightenment' in a way accessible to modern day humans (what 'Jed McKenna' has … Continue reading Niz, Lin, Jed – On Enlightenment Absence

 Those who dabbled in spiritual matters know this expression only too well: 'If you meet the Buddha on the road, kill him'.
 I've seen various interpretations, but most zoom in on the fact that people encounter something or someone, learn a life lesson from that and move on, further and beyond.
 However, the true reality … Continue reading If You Meet The Buddha